peschkaj/dotfiles/README.md

 sudo cp ~/src/peschkaj/dotfiles/emc.sh /usr/local/bin/emc.sh
 ```

 Sometimes the emacs history saving feature goes crazy and generates monster history files.
-Rather than stopping it, we can use `logrotate` to automatically rotate out log files.
+The side effect of this is that emacs will randomly pause for several seconds while it saves huge amounts of data to disk.
+The solution is to use `logrotate` to automatically rotate out log files.
 Add the following to `/etc/logrotate.d/emacs.savehist`

 ``` shell
 /home/jeremiah/.emacs.d/.cache/savehist {